huntforhomesaz/cleanout2closing-site/content/pages/for-realtors-and-professionals.md

 In other cases, you may:

-- Get a call from a past clientâ€™s family who moved out of area.
+- Get a call from a past client's family who moved out of area.
 - Be outside Tucson but need a local partner to handle a complicated estate property.
 - Decide that your own bandwidth is better spent on your core farm or niche.